From pitted tooth enamel to canker sores, oral health may be a sneaky sign of celiac disease. Yet too few dentists are filled in on the risks.

 The dentist gently prodded: “Has Alden ever experienced bloating?
 Anemia or joint pain?
 Did anyone else in the family have such symptoms?”

 Malahias described what he was seeing “as more than having one ugly tooth.”
 He explained that with celiac disease, the patina of the enamel in all four quadrants of the mouth may be affected.
-Alden’s teeth were a clue that something else appeared to be going on.
+Alden’s teeth and overall dental health were a clue that something else appeared to be going on.

 His comments made sense to LaBatte, a job coach for the United Cerebral Palsy Association of Eastern Connecticut.
 Alden’s teeth are ridged and crowded, and shot through with shades of preternaturally white, yellow and gray, depending on how the light hits them.
 Despite his age, her son had to that point only lost four of his baby teeth.
 He also was small for his age – 4 feet, 9 inches, and short stature is common in children with celiac disease.